rosskantor/Capstone_2/README.md

 * Predict on holdout set sooner.
 * I must have made an error.
 * The image alteration initiative did not appear to be trending in a promising manner.
-* An eight core processor married to a GPU would have help imensely.
+* An eight core processor married to a GPU would have help immensely.

 ### Future Work